Ayman al-Zawahiri: Formal appointment

-Activities in Iran
+Alleged activities in Iran

-Al-Zawahiri allegedly worked with the Islamic Republic of Iran on behalf of al-Qaeda.
-Author Lawrence Wright reports that EIJ operative Ali Mohammed "told the FBI that al-Jihad had planned a coup in Egypt in 1990."
-Al-Zawahiri had studied the 1979 Islamist Islamic Revolution and "sought training from the Iranians" as to how to duplicate their feat against the Egyptian government.

-He offered Iran information about an Egyptian government plan to storm several islands in the Persian Gulf that both Iran and the United Arab Emirates lay claim to.
-According to Mohammed, in return for this information, the Iranian government paid al-Zawahiri $2 million and helped train members of al-Jihad in a coup attempt that never actually took place.
+It has been alleged that Al-Zawahiri, a Sunni, worked with the Shias of the Islamic Republic of Iran on behalf of al-Qaeda.
+Author Lawrence Wright wrote that an EIJ operative named Ali Mohammed "told the FBI that al-Jihad had planned a coup in Egypt in 1990."
+Wright claimed that Ali Mohammed "offered Iran information about an Egyptian government plan to storm several islands in the Persian Gulf" that both Iran and the United Arab Emirates lay claim to.
+According to Wright's account of Mohammed's alleged testimony, in return for this information, the Iranian government paid al-Zawahiri $2 million and helped train members of al-Jihad in a coup attempt that never actually took place.

-In public, al-Zawahiri harshly denounced the Iranian government.
-In December 2007, he said, "We discovered Iran collaborating with America in its invasions of Afghanistan and Iraq."
-In the same video messages, he moreover chides Iran for "repeating the ridiculous joke that says that al-Qaida and the Taliban are agents of America," before playing a video clip in which Ayatollah Rafsanjani says, "In Afghanistan, they were present in Afghanistan, because of Al-Qa'ida; and the Taliban, who created the Taliban?
+Al-Zawahiri has repeatedly and harshly denounced the Iranian government.
+In December 2007, he stated, "We discovered Iran collaborating with America in its invasions of Afghanistan and Iraq."
+In the same video messages, he chides Iran for "repeating the ridiculous joke that says that al-Qaida and the Taliban are agents of America," before playing a video clip in which Ayatollah Rafsanjani says, "In Afghanistan - they were present in Afghanistan, because of Al-Qa'ida; and the Taliban, who created the Taliban?
 America is the one who created the Taliban, and America's friends in the region are the ones who financed and armed the Taliban."